hrishim/llvl_prog1_book/src/binary_representation.md

 ---

-The **minimum** number of bits required to a number can be found by computing log<sub>2</sub>(number) and rounding up to the closest integer.
+The **minimum** number of bits required to represent a number can be found by computing log<sub>2</sub>(number) and rounding up to the closest integer.
 If you do not know the logarithm (log) function that is fine, we will not need to use it extensively in this book.
-Another way is to find the smallest power of 2 that is **greater** than the given number - the exponent is the minimum number of bits required to represent that number.
+Another way is to find the smallest power of 2 that is **greater** than the given number and then the exponent is the minimum number of bits required to represent that number.
 For example, the number 9 can be represented using 4 bits.
-Because 2<sup>4</sup> = 16 is the smallest power of 2 that is also greater than 9.
+Because 2<sup>4</sup> = 16 is the smallest power of 2 that is greater than 9.
 Note that 2<sup>3</sup> is 8 and is smaller than 9.
 What about the number 8?
 Well 2<sup>3</sup> is **equal** to 8 and so we cannot represent it with 3 bits because we need the smallest power of 2 that is **greater** than 8.
 We need 4 bits to represent the number 8.

 Now that we know computers use fixed-width representations, the natural question is - what happens when a computation results in a number larger (or smaller) than the representable range?